pywbem/pywbem/docs/mocksupport.rst

   repository.
   For instance-level use, correct results are returned if the mock repository is in full mode and the the source, target, and association classes and their subclasses exist in the repository.
-More limited results are returned in lite mode, because the class hierarchy is not considered when selecting the instances to be returned.

 - **Associators**: Behaves like :meth:`~pywbem.WBEMConnection.Associators`, with the exceptions and